jdillard/personal-site/_posts/2017-02-19-capturing-max-scroll-length-with-google-analytics.md

-Once you have that on your page and feeding into Google Analytics, you will need to log in to the GA admin panel for the appropriate view and set up a new **Custom Metric** that collects the max scroll percentage captured by the plugin.
+Once you have that on your page and feeding into Google Analytics, you will need to log in to the GA admin panel for the appropriate view and set up a new **Custom Metric** that tracks the max scroll percentage captured by the plugin.
 You can find it in the **Property** section under **Custom Definitions**.
 Then click **New Custom Metric** and fill out the fields: